plasticmacaroni/bg3-missables/checklist.md

 # Goblin Camp
 - Owlbear race (do the Owlbear Cave first)
 - Rescue Volo
-- Speak to the [priest of Loviatar](https://bg3.wiki/wiki/Abdirak) that talks about pain
+- Speak to the [priest of Loviatar](https://bg3.wiki/wiki/Abdirak) that talks about pain.
+See what happens if you pass all the checks.
 - Rescue Halsin
 - Eliminate the 3 True Soul goblin leaders
 # The Risen Road